Watch the Video Tutorial

 Combining solid vector shapes and photography can result in an overly heavy, bright, coarse design.
 Make sure you’re subtle with colours and type.
 Special attention to detail is in order here.
 Create a grid and stick to it.
 Once you’re done, without seeing actual guides, your grid should be apparent in your layout.

-As for type treatment, choose one sans-serif and one serif from TypeKit.
+As for type treatment, choose one sans-serif and one serif from Adobe Fonts.
 Be conservative here.
 Better with a safe font selection than something too wild.
 Font families with multiple weights would come in handy.